dtaht/blog-cerowrt/content/post/selective_unprotect.md

-Instead of codel doing all the work, you could signal the lower layer of the stack that it's ok to drop a few more packets... this is more similar to how the native randomness in a RED or PIE based AQM would work.
+Instead of codel doing all the work, you could signal the lower layer of the stack that it's ok to drop a few more packets... this is more similar to how the native randomness in a RED or PIE based AQM would work, although codel's drop scheduler and use of timestamping have other benefits that also can be used.

 ## Selective Unprotect